Porsche 928: "Study H50" Four-door 928 based prototype

 Three years later, in 1987, the lengthened 928 that had been presented to the company's founder on his 75th birthday turned up as a "Feasibility Study", now with a second (rather narrow) set of doors, apparently opening in the same way as the suicide doors seen on the later Mazda RX-8.
 At the time "Study H50" appeared to sink with little trace, but two decades later, with the launch of the larger four-door Porsche Panamera saloon, the 928 based four-door saloon prototype from 1987 acquired greater significance.

 928 long wheelbase specials

 In 1986 Porsche together with tuning company AMG made a few long-wheelbase 928 specials.
 Unlike the 942, these had normal 928 headlights.
 One was presented to American Sunroof Corporation (ASC) founder and CEO Heinz Prechter.
 ASC was later partly responsible for manufacturing Porsche 944 S2 cabriolets.

 Racing

 The Max Moritz 'Semi Works' 928 GTR

 Porsche's Racing Department never officially entered or prepared a racing 928 for a pure works entry.
-Only once Porsche decided to make it obvious to the 911 enthusiasts that they usually tended to underrate the racing genes of the 928.
-Porsche then "arranged" this 928GTR to compete against the then-dominant 911 (993GTR) on the race track.
-In order not to offend sensibilities of their traditional 911 customers by openly challenging them with a Works 928GTR offering, Porsche asked Max Moritz Racing, their longtime private racing partner from nearby Reutlingen to enter a 928GTR Cup as a 'semi-works' car.
+Porsche did arrange for the creation of a 928 GTR, to compete against the then-dominant 911 (993 GTR) on the race track.
+In order not to offend the sensibilities of their traditional 911 customers by openly challenging them with a works offering, Porsche asked Max Moritz Racing, their longtime private racing partner from nearby Reutlingen to enter a 928GTR Cup as a 'semi-works' car.